How to Reset a Schlage Deadbolt: BE365, Connect and Encode

 Why You Might Need to Reset Your Schlage Deadbolt

-Let’s start with the “why.”
-There are plenty of reasons you might need to reset your Schlage deadbolt.
-When I moved into my current home, the previous owner left behind a Schlage keypad deadbolt, but I had no idea what the codes were.
-That’s a common scenario.
-Maybe you’ve got a new tenant, a houseguest who needs temporary access, or you’re just worried someone else knows your code.
-A reset wipes out all the old codes and lets you start fresh.
+There are plenty of reasons you might need to reset your Schlage deadbolt, one piece of the broader door hardware and locks category.
+A previous owner may have left behind a Schlage keypad deadbolt with an unknown code, or you’ve got a new tenant, a houseguest who needs temporary access, or you’re worried someone else knows your code.
+A reset wipes out all old codes and lets you start fresh.

-Sometimes, the lock itself acts up.
-I’ve had moments where my Schlage deadbolt wouldn’t respond to the keypad, or the buttons felt glitchy.
-A factory reset can often fix those issues by restoring the lock to its original settings.
-It’s like giving your lock a clean slate.
+Sometimes the lock itself acts up — unresponsive keypad, glitchy buttons.
+A factory reset restores the lock to its original settings, like giving it a clean slate.
 Whether you’re dealing with a forgotten code, a malfunction, or just want to update your security, resetting your Schlage deadbolt is a straightforward fix.

 Understanding Your Schlage Deadbolt Model

-Before we get to the reset process, let’s talk about your lock.
-Schlage makes a variety of deadbolts, from traditional keyed models to fancy smart locks with keypads and Wi-Fi.
-Knowing your model is key because the reset process can vary slightly.
-When I first tried resetting my Schlage BE365 keypad deadbolt, I was clueless about the model number.
-I found it on a white sticker inside the battery compartment—check there if you’re unsure.
+Before the reset process, identify your lock.
+Schlage makes a variety of deadbolts, from traditional keyed models to smart locks with keypads and Wi-Fi.
+Knowing your model matters because the reset process varies slightly.
+The model number is on a white sticker inside the battery compartment — check there if you’re unsure.

 Common Schlage models include the BE365, FE575, FE595, BE468, BE469 (Schlage Connect), and BE489 (Schlage Encode).
-Keypad models often have a “Schlage” button above the numbers, while traditional deadbolts rely on a key and thumbturn.
-If you’ve got a smart lock, it might connect to an app or Wi-Fi, which adds a few extra steps.
-Don’t worry if this sounds overwhelming—I’ll guide you through each step, no matter your model.
+Keypad models have a “Schlage” button above the numbers, while traditional deadbolts rely on a key and thumbturn — if you’re unsure which type is installed on your door, see what a deadbolt is and how the types differ.
+Smart locks connect to an app or Wi-Fi, which adds a few extra steps covered below.

 Tools You’ll Need to Reset Your Schlage Deadbolt

-Good news: resetting a Schlage deadbolt doesn’t require a toolbox full of gadgets.
-Here’s what I used when I reset mine:
+Resetting a Schlage deadbolt doesn’t require a toolbox full of gadgets.
+Here’s the full list:

 - A Phillips head screwdriver (size #2 works best)